SNK9stansell88/clinical-safety-analytics-pipeline/README.md

-# Clinical Safety Analytics Pipeline
-Medication Error Risk Modeling & Forecasting (2021–2024)

-This project demonstrates a complete clinical safety analytics workflow using medication error data.
-It includes:
-- Data cleaning and preparation
-- Basic statistical tests
-- Machine learning (Decision Tree)
-- Forecasting (Holt’s Linear Trend)
-- Clinical interpretation of findings

-This work aligns with responsibilities of a Clinical Safety Data Analyst, including trend analysis, predictive insight development, and data-driven recommendations to improve patient safety.
+## Project Overview

+This project demonstrates a clinical safety analytics pipeline built using real medication error data from 2021–2024.
+It includes data preparation, exploratory analysis, risk pattern identification, statistical testing, and forecasting to support clinical decision-making and safety improvement initiatives.
+This work reflects analytical tasks aligned with a Clinical Safety Data Analyst role, including reviewing trends, interpreting risk drivers, and translating findings into operational insight.